-- 27. The Chief Executive Officer of each college must ensure that all accounts and records are adequate and that there are systems in place to minimise incorrect payments. - 28.
-Colleges are required to complete the student support elements of the Further Education Statistics (FES) return to confirm their final spend on student support.
-The AY 2022-23 FES data return is due on 30 September 2023.
-Guidance on completing the data returns can be found on the SFC website. - 29.
+- 26. The Chief Executive Officer of each college must ensure that all accounts and records are adequate and that there are systems in place to minimise incorrect payments. - 27.
+Colleges are required to complete the student support elements of the Further Education Statistics (FES) Return to confirm their final spend on student support.
+The AY 2023-24 FES data return is due on 4 October 2024.
+Guidance on completing the data returns can be found on the SFC website. - 28.
 Colleges are no longer required to complete an aggregate return on student support spend.
-However, an auditor will still be required to sign-off the FES online student support funding report.

-- 30. Colleges should ensure that their auditors receive a copy of this policy and the student support audit guidance which will be published later in summer 2022.
-Colleges may wish to provide their auditors with details of SFC's student support web pages and SFC student support staff contact details (see paragraph 32). - 31.
+However, an auditor will still be required to sign-off the FES online student support funding report. - 29.
+Colleges should ensure that their auditors receive a copy of this policy and the student support audit guidance.
+The Student Support Funding Audit Guidance AY 2022-23 can be accessed on the SFC website.
+Colleges may wish to provide their auditors with details of SFC's student support web pages and SFC student support staff contact details (see paragraph 31). - 30.
 Colleges should refer to the Accounts Direction for Scotland's Colleges when presenting information on student support funds in their annual accounts.
-The Accounts direction for Scotland's colleges AY 2021-22 can be accessed on the SFC website.
+The Accounts Direction for Scotland's Colleges AY 2022-23 can be accessed on the SFC website.